bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 ## Local Caching (by default)

-The topmost branch always keeps a copy of its value, _if it is a mutator_.
+The topmost $branch always keeps a copy of its value, _if it is a mutator_.
-That way if a branch is added after that branch and _it is also_ a mutator you don't enact a "chain of callbacks" - the value is serialized and passed into the new top branch -- _and then it is flushed_.
+That way if a $branch is added after that $branch and _it is also_ a mutator you don't enact a "chain of callbacks" - the value is serialized and passed into the new top $branch -- _and then it is flushed_.

-So local caching is minimal;  even if you wait for a while to get the value of the topmost branch, and a series of mutators are called down the branches, all the other mutators will never cache their value - they will just return it to the caller, and the topmost value property method will cache it before its returned.
+So local caching is minimal;  even if you wait for a while to get the value of the topmost $branch, and a series of mutators are called down the branches, all the other mutators will never cache their value - they will just return it to the caller, and the topmost value property method will cache it before its returned.